-- Isopropanol, benzene, ethylbenzene, and xylenes (JKLM-injected chemicals) - Acetone (isopropanol breakdown product) - Aluminum, arsenic, barium, bromide, iron, lead, lithium, manganese, sodium, (naturally occurring or may be related to household plumbing) - Organic compounds, including polycyclic aromatic hydrocarbons (PAHs) and surfactants (unknown source)
+- Isopropanol, benzene, ethylbenzene, and xylenes (JKLM-injected chemicals); - Acetone (isopropanol breakdown product); - Aluminum, arsenic, barium, bromide, iron, lead, lithium, manganese, sodium, (naturally occurring or may be related to household plumbing); and, - Organic compounds, including polycyclic aromatic hydrocarbons (PAHs), bis(2 ethylhexyl) adipate, bis(2-ethylhexyl) phthalate, butylbenzyl phthalate, and surfactants (unknown source).

 A number of private drinking water wells were also positive for total coliform and/or E. coli (bacteria which can cause illness) and surfactants as determined by a methylene blue active substance (MBAS) test.
 MBAS is a qualitative test that identifies the presence of surfactants.
 MBAS detections may be attributable to many activities or products, such as household laundry detergent, or natural gas industry activities.
 Contaminant concentrations diminished over time in groundwater samples.
 By March 2016, sampling by JKLM and PADEP was completed and well water impacts related to the JKLM incident were no longer detected.
+During the public comment period (January 2019), PADEP informed ATSDR that additional sampling was conducted in the impacted area; however, these data were not made available to ATSDR and are not included in this health consultation.

 During the initial ATSDR screening process, the maximum analyte/chemical concentration from the available environmental data were compared to health-based screening values (see Appendix A for full screening table).
 Over 100 water sources (wells, springs, creeks, ponds) were sampled for JKLM-related contaminants (e.g., isopropanol, acetone, benzene, ethylbenzene, xylenes, and surfactants by MBAS).
 A subset of the groundwater sources (springs and wells) were sampled for JKLM-related contaminants and a broader range of drinking water quality analyses (i.e., target volatile and semi-volatile organic compounds, major ions, metals and salts, bacteria, and general water quality parameters).
-Chemicals were identified as chemicals of potential concern (COPCs) if the maximum concentration exceeded its respective screening value for the specific exposure duration identified.1 If an acute or intermediate screening value was not available for screening against acute or intermediate exposure contaminants, the chronic screening value was used for determining whether the contaminant is of potential health concern (COPC) (See Table 1).
-COPCs require further analyses to determine their public health significance.
-Contaminant exposures, including bacterial contaminant exposures, and health implications of exposures, are discussed in more detail below.